How Auxiliary Reasoning Unleashes GUI Grounding in VLMs: Introduction

 Graphical user interface (GUI) grounding is a specialized form of visual grounding that involves locating specific screen components based on natural language instructions.
 Beyond identification, this task requires the model to output precise screen coordinates, such as a click point or a bounding box.
 This capability is essential for GUI agents to translate user commands into adequate screen interactions.

-Although vision-language models (VLMs) have achieved substantial progress in general multimodal understanding \cite{achiam2023gpt}, they often struggle with GUI grounding \cite{cheng2024seeclick, wu2024atlas, li2025screenspotpro}.
+Although vision-language models (VLMs) have achieved substantial progress in general multimodal understanding \cite{achiam2023gpt}, they often struggle with GUI grounding \cite{cheng2024seeclick,wu2024atlas,li2025screenspotpro}.
 Unlike natural images, GUI screenshots contain dense text, fine-grained icons and highly structured layouts.
 These features are not emphasized during standard VLM pretraining, resulting in poor grounding performance \cite{cheng2024seeclick}.
-Using \textit{Pointing Game} \cite{zhang2018top}, which considers grounding successful if the predicted point from the highest attention score falls within the ground truth region, we find that VLMs possess considerable latent grounding capabilities.
-However, when the same models are required to output explicit coordinates, their performance drops drastically.
+Using \textit{Pointing Game} \cite{zhang2018top}, which evaluates whether the point of highest attention falls within the ground-truth region, we observe that VLMs exhibit considerable latent grounding potential under this diagnostic protocol.
+However, when the same models are required to output explicit coordinates, their performance drops drastically, revealing a clear gap between latent spatial localization and explicit coordinate prediction.
 As shown in Figure~\ref{fig:1}(a), the VLM fails to produce accurate coordinates through direct inference, which we refer to as Direct Prediction, whereas Pointing Game correctly identifies the target location via attention peak localization (Figure~\ref{fig:1}(b)).

-To achieve better performance in GUI grounding, many methods have been proposed, but they often require large-scale annotated data.
-For instance, UGround uses 1.3 million screenshots with 10 million element references \cite{gou2024navigating}.
-AGUVIS relies on 4.2 million sample elements from screenshots \cite{xu2024aguvis}.
-Other models like CogAgent \cite{hong2024cogagent}, OS-ATLAS \cite{wu2024atlas} and OmniParser \cite{wan2024omniparser} depend heavily on extensive grounding data as well.
-Recently, some efforts have been made to reduce data dependence through fine-tuning with limited samples.
-Notable approaches include coordinate-free prediction in GUI-Actor \cite{wu2025gui}, adaptive exploration policies in InfiGUI-G1 \cite{liu2025infigui}, and strategies for complex GUI environments in IRIS \cite{ge2024iris}.

-Alternatively, a class of methods is proposed to improve model performance by introducing structural or spatial cues to guide \textit{auxiliary reasoning}, without modifying the model's parameters.
-Previous work in general vision grounding includes Grid-Augmented Vision \cite{chae2024grid}, which overlays a simple grid on natural images to provide explicit spatial references.
-Scaffold Prompting \cite{lei2024scaffolding} overlays a dot matrix with row and column indices as visual anchors, enhancing vision-language coordination in VLMs.
-However, these approaches are neither specifically optimized nor validated in the GUI domain.
-More recent GUI-specific approaches, like attention-driven grounding \cite{xu2025attention}, iterative narrowing mechanisms \cite{nguyen2024improved} and data-efficient spatial reasoning frameworks \cite{lee2025reguide}, are effective, but typically require fundamental modifications to the reasoning process.